 Synonyms: Pick complex, Pick's dementia, Pick's disease

-See separate related article Dementia.
+See the separate related Dementia article.

-This is a progressive dementia, first described by Arnold Pick in 1892, which typically affects the frontal and/or temporal lobes.
 It is one of the more common causes of dementia before the age of 65.
 This is now considered part of an overlapping collection of syndromes which are more common than has been thought in the past.
 Pick's disease (PiD) and frontotemporal dementia/degeneration should not be used interchangeably, as PiD is one type of frontotemporal dementia syndrome.
 The term 'Pick complex' is sometimes used to incorporate other frontotemporal dementias.

 There is atrophy of the frontal and temporal lobes.
 Distribution is lobar, rather than the diffuse atrophy of Alzheimer's disease.
 There may be loss of neurons or gliosis but no increase in plaque formation.
 There is a spongy vacuolisation of the frontal and temporal cortex.
 There are protein inclusions in neurons and glial cells.
-Frontotemporal lobar degeneration (FTLD) describes the pathological syndromes whereas frontotemporal dementia (FTD) describes the clinical syndromes.
+Frontotemporal lobar degeneration (FTLD) describes the pathological syndromes, whereas frontotemporal dementia (FTD) describes the clinical syndromes.

 The histological classification of FTLD into three different groups of diseases is based on the protein inclusions as follows: